 Keep communication open

 Consider extending the length of your wellness checks.
-Engage your patients in healthcare by showing genuine interest in their wellbeing without a ticking clock.
-Envision using the wellness visit to counsel and support your patients.
+Engage your patients in healthcare by showing genuine interest in their wellbeing without a ticking clock running the appointment.
+Instead, envision using the wellness visit to counsel and support your patients.

-Whatever tools or tactics you employ, remember that a large part of the patient experience is predicated on the relationship the patient has with the care provider.
-Keep empathy at the forefront of your interactions whether you are face-to-face or simply trying to remind your patients that you are there to support them.
+Whatever tools or tactics you employ, remember that a large part of the patient experience is predicated on the relationship the patient has with their care provider.
+Keep empathy at the forefront of your interactions, always.
+Whether you are meeting face-to-face or via a telemedicine appointment, make sure they know you are there to support them.

 See how simple patient communication can be with two weeks of free HIPAA compliant texting and all the other OhMD tools!